amaranth-lang/amaranth/docs/guide.rst

     m = Module()

-In the input configuration, the buffer combinationally drives a signal :py:`i` by the port:
+In the input configuration, the buffer instance combinationally drives a signal :py:`i` by the port:

 .. testcode::